Divorce Attorneys Serving McLean County in Bloomington and Normal, Illinois, and the Surrounding Area

 Residency Requirements in McLean County and Where to File

-One of the parties who is seeking a dissolution to the marriage must have been a resident of the State of Illinois for a minimum of ninety days immediately prior to the filing of the action.
+One of the parties who is seeking a dissolution of the marriage must have been a resident of the State of Illinois for a minimum of ninety days immediately before the filing of the action.
 The action for dissolution may be filed in the county where either party resides.